↑

 Repeat this process, letting each cup fully absorb before adding the next.
 Add the last cup 1/4 cup at a time, as you may not need the full amount.
 Continue until the rice is creamy and al dente.
 I usually use 3 1/2 to 4 cups.

-Risotto with peas in a silver pot over a wood background
+Risotto with peas in a Dutch oven over a white towel.

 Remove the pan from the heat and stir in the butter, lemon juice, lemon zest and Parmesan cheese.
 Stir until fully melted, blended and cheesy.